 The southern part of Trogir is spread over a larger island, Otok Čiovo.
 The terrain in South Trogir is hilly and the selection of services available is limited.
 The ascend to the hills begin right after the Čiovo Bridge.

 The terrain north of the canal is flat, and there are more services compared to the southern side.
-For example, there’s a large outdoor market place as well as a good grocery store right by the bus station.
+For example, there’s a large outdoor market place as well as grocery stores and a shopping center on the northern side.

 The largest beach in the area situates at the village of Okrug Gornji on Čiovo island.
 It also serves as an option for accommodation, if you prefer beach life over city life.
 You can read more about it at the beach section.